MRI: What to Expect

-Magnetic Resonance Imaging, commonly referred to as an MRI, is an advanced technology using magnetic fields and radio waves (like microwaves and the AM and FM bands on your radio) to visualize the inner workings of the body.
-The pictures produced by an MRI help the radiologist clearly and accurately detect and define the differences between healthy and diseased tissues, especially in the soft tissues.
+Magnetic Resonance Imaging, commonly referred to as an MRI, is an advanced technology that uses magnetic fields and radio waves (like microwaves and the AM and FM bands on your radio) to visualize the inner workings of the body.
+The pictures produced by an MRI help the radiologist to clearly and accurately detect and define the differences between healthy and diseased tissues, especially in the soft tissues.
 It can reveal many health problems at their earliest, most treatable stages.

 How to Prepare for Your MRI